 Now the FT has weighed in with a feature entitled Are the wheels about to fall off car finance?
-It does a pretty good job of bringing the discourse back in line with what people are saying within the industry.
+Despite the headline (car metaphors are mandatory when the mainstream press covers car finance), it does a pretty good job of bringing the discourse back in line with what people are saying within the industry.

 And what are people saying?
 Quite simply, that while PCP does have the potential to bruise some balance sheets in the face of certain macro-economic triggers, it’s no surprise, and is something most providers are geared in recognition of.
 Yes, there are some players with more exposure, but there doesn’t seem to be any looming doomsday scenario.